The Perfect Everest Base Camp Packing List [2022]

 Fleece Jacket

-I often wore mine in the evenings at the tea houses and on those colder trekking days as we got closer to Everest Base Camp.
+I wore mine in the evenings at the tea houses and on those colder trekking days as we got closer to Everest Base Camp.

-Lightweight down feather jacket
+Lightweight puffy jacket

 This was the best investment, not only for your Everest Base Camp packing list but for life in general!